will14smith/Stacky/README.md

 A garbage-collected, concatenative, stack-based programming language for fun

 TODO List:
-- [ ] Type inference - Use during compilation
 - [ ] Type inference - Errors should link to syntax
 - [ ] Structs
 - [ ] IO - basic read/write for files/stdio